-12.2 Open Elective courses
+11.2 Open Elective Courses

-Apart from the various Professional elective courses, a student must study four open elective courses three/two of which offered by the Department concerned and one/two open elective course offered by any other Department in the Faculty of Engineering & Technology during either sixth or seventh or eighth semester of study, with the approval of the Head of the Department and the Head of the Department offering the course.
+Apart from the various Professional elective courses, a student must study five open elective courses of which the student may opt to study either that offered by the Department concerned or from the open elective courses offered by any other Department in the Faculty of Engineering & Technology, with the approval of the Head of the concerned Department and the Head of the Department offering the course.
+In case the student opts to study an open elective offered by a neighbouring Department in the Faculty, it shall be handled by the faculty of that Department offering the chosen open elective.